Hammering It Out.

-Rule #25: Write one thought at a time.
-(And don’t worry about the rest.)
+Rule #28: Write one thought at a time.
+(And, for the moment, don’t worry about the rest.)

 Success isn’t exclusively about passion and creative ability, but also about allowing ourselves the patience to write a single sentence (and write it well, of course), and then to write a second sentence, and then a third and a fourth and a fifth—concocting a methodical and polished collection of provocative threads that will one day bloom into a full fledged novel.
 I mean, what is a novel but simply an uber-long sequence of distinct, expressive thoughts, one after another after another?
 And within the brain of every true novelist, a myriad of motivated synapses will (trust me) weave those individual thoughts in proper order—like strands of cotton in a perfectly-fitted sweater.
 We may not know precisely how we do it, but it’s what we do.